backdrop-contrib/ip_geoloc/README.txt

 =====================
 IPGV&M will take advantage of the "High-performance Javascript callback handler" (7.x-2.x), if installed.

+NOTE: the 7.x-2.x version of https://drupal.org/project/js has not been working very well with IPGV&M lately.
+We discourage using it with IPGV&M

 Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js, version 7.x-2.x